Track 1 - Engineering is dealing with conflict and conflicting ideas

 The goal is to lay the foundation for a deeper awareness of the social nature of human conflict, as well as providing an opportunity for students to improve their English language skills in articulating what is often an emotional minefield.
 This last feature will push us towards more distant examples of conflicts – ones for which the slow passage of time has allowed a build-up of careful and reflective thought and, inversely, a cooling of the emotional white heat inevitably generated by such events.

-Phase 2 - The Art of the audio essay (Creative Nonfiction) (N. Fitzgerald)
+Phase 2 - The Art of the radio documentary (N. Fitzgerald)

-In this 6-week module, you will read and listen to a diverse range of personal essays that are witty, conversational, reflective, and confessional.
-By exploring this 500-year old genre, you will interrogate a range of narrative approaches in order to have a better understanding of how this form can be a creative laboratory for your own thought experiments.
+In this 6-week module, you will read and listen to a diverse range of radio documentaries that open up hidden worlds through audio beauty and joy, human experience and emotion.
+By exploring this genre, you will interrogate a range of narrative approaches in order to have a better understanding of how this form can be a creative laboratory for your own narrative audio experiments.

 Track 3 - Engineering is convincing